 c) It’s a Process, not Perfection

-2. Participate in a self care practice before or after the meal.
+2. Participate in a self-care practice before or after the meal.
 Maybe you start your day with a few yoga poses or a session.
 (If you work with a yoga instructor at The Emily Program, they can be a great resource for ideas.)
 Maybe you go for a mindful walk, take a bath, listen to some calming or uplifting music.
 Maybe you journal out your feelings, including worries and anxieties.
 Perhaps you draw or color out your emotions.
-Participating in an activity that you know works to help you calm, center and ground could prove to be really helpful in managing pre or post holiday/meal stress.
-If necessary, check in with your therapist or other members of your support team for some great ideas.
+Participating in an activity that you know works to help you calm, center and ground could prove to be really helpful in managing pre or post-holiday/meal stress.
+If necessary, check-in with your therapist or other members of your support team for some great ideas.

 3. Fill up your “Tool Box” with recovery-minded tools.
 Plan ahead.
-People, Props and Positive Thinking can be really important tools!
+People, Props, and Positive Thinking can be really important tools!
 Know who you can reach out to and see if they are available Thanksgiving Day if needed for a ‘reality check’ and some positive perspective.
 Let that person know how they can help.
 Here are a few other “tools” you could consider:

 - Bring a journal with you or have your favorite quotes/reminders on your phone

-- Create a small deck of “coping skills cards,” e.g. one that has a positive affirmation, another with your favorite yoga pose, mindful movement, or breathing technique, another with your meal plan or plan for eating, and another with a list of skills for grounding to provide a quick remind of what is helpful.
+- Create a small deck of “coping skills cards,” e.g. one that has a positive affirmation, another with your favorite yoga pose, mindful movement, or breathing technique, another with your meal plan or plan for eating, and another with a list of skills for grounding to provide a quick reminder of what is helpful.